abachman/using-the-hell-out-of-vim/01_mindfulness/02_philosophy.md

 !SLIDE normal
 # Start Slowly

-Start with the things you're already comfortable with, mouse, arrow keys, Ctrl-S to save.
-Where possible, make no changes.
+Start with the things you're already comfortable with, mouse, arrow keys, ⌘-s to save.

+As much as possible, make no changes to your workflow.

 !SLIDE normal
 # Small Changes